 Starbucks just found out the hard way.
 Their own people can take unwarranted, fear-based actions that marginalize an entire segment of the population.
-They found out that those actions can reflect on their company which relies on the entire population, not a single segment, for its reputation, brand image, and ultimately, it’s very income!
+They found out that those actions can reflect on their company which relies on the entire population, not a single segment, for its reputation, brand image, and ultimately, its very income!

 Starbucks simply cannot withstand a boycott by the offended groups or their supporters.
 There is a real business message here!
-People vote with their money and they will no longer vote for businesses that marginalizes them or others.
+People vote with their money and they will no longer vote for businesses that marginalize them or others.
 We admire Starbucks for taking responsibility and for beginning a sensitivity program that is aimed at addressing this problem.
 But it is in their own best interests.

 With the ability to quickly capture, share, and go viral, events of this nature can dramatically affect business.
 That reality has every business now thinking about the mindset of those they hire who represent them.
-It’s not enough to hire on skillset alone any more.
+It’s not enough to hire on skillset alone anymore.
 Their predilections can turn business away!

 Although much progress has been made since the early days of the civil rights movement, recent behavior by our top elected officials has encouraged many with deep-seated prejudices to act out.
 They somehow feel vindicated.
-They feel they have been given permission to marginalize people.
+These people feel they have been given permission to marginalize people.
 They see top elected officials name calling, ridiculing, dehumanizing and disrespecting large segments of the population based on race, religion, or national origin – and some follow their example.

 ABC found out the hard way.
 Rosanne Barr’s marginalizing tweet about Valerie Jarrett went viral.
 They were forced to cancel her show or face a boycott of advertisers who are dependent on sales to the entire market, not just one segment.